 “Advanced FDM has proved invaluable in improving our part processing time.
 When processing a very large number of tools and fixtures in a very time pressured environment, it was crucial to ensure stronger tool areas were correct first time, every time,” said Dave Hewitson, Rapid Prototyping Programmer at McLaren.
 “Advanced FDM negates the requirement for multiple programs – creating a more streamlined process.
 It’s also allowed us to more effectively control the structure of end-use car parts, something that was previously very difficult with the solutions we had in hand.
 This means we can get better parts to the track faster.”

-GrabCAD’s Advanced FDM is available now via download with GrabCAD Print (from versions 1.24) and is supported on the following Stratasys 3D printing systems: Stratasys F370, Fortus 380mc and 380mc Carbon Fiber, Fortus 450mc, Fortus 400mc, Fortus 900mc, and Stratays F900.
+GrabCAD’s Advanced FDM is available now via download with GrabCAD Print (from versions 1.24) and is supported on the following Stratasys 3D printing systems: Stratasys F370, Fortus 450mc, Fortus 400mc, Fortus 900mc, and Stratasys F900.